tanuj208/CipherForces/challenges/Vigenere_Cipher2/README.md

 Once we have the length of key, we can see that if we consider characters of ciphertext at positions 1, key_length + 1, 2 * key_length + 1, ...., they form a simple caeser cipher which could be solved using frequency analysis.

 Algorithm to find plaintext -> Make groups of all positions of ciphertext mod key_length.
-For each string, use frequency anaylsis to brek the caeser cipher and get the characters at the positions.
+For each string, use frequency anaylsis to break the caeser cipher and get the characters at the positions.

 Plaintext = "catchthecatandthedogthedogchasesthecat"